 - With DreamQuest Software's Championship Gin Pro you can play against a computer opponent.
 Available for PC-Windows, Palm, Pocket PC and cell phones.

-- Malcolm Bain's shareware classic Gin Rummy program for Windows 2000 or XP is available from Games Galore.
+- Malcolm Bain's shareware classic Gin Rummy program for Windows is available from Games Galore.

 - A shareware Gin Rummy program can be downloaded from Meggiesoft Games.

 - The collection HOYLE Card Games for Windows or Mac OS X includes a Gin Rummy program, along with many other popular card games.

 - The Gin Rummy Pro computer program is available from Recreasoft.

 - Ultimate Gin 5.0 is available from Accidental Software

 - Special K Software has software to play the game of Gin Rummy.
 This software is available at www.specialksoftware.com.

 - You can obtain Vladlen Zeniukov's Gin Rummy computer program from his Card Parade web site.